gainwell-ohio/spbm/docs/UPDL/Immuno_Agents/systematic_inflammatory.md

 - History of unacceptable/toxic side effects to medications not requiring prior approval

-**All products in this class require Clinical Prior Authorization**:
+**All products in this class require Clinical Prior Authorization:**

 - No current infection; and